-This RTO assesses the demand for paratransit31 and community based transportation services.
+This RTO assesses the demand for paratransit and community based transportation services.
 The project team estimated paratransit demand by aggregating the number of trips in 2019 from ADA-mandated and non-ADA-mandated paratransit/accessible transportation providers in the county (from their Accessible Transportation Strategic Plan).
 The project team recognizes that this metric is not the most efficient way to track access and use of paratransit services, particularly for agencies that encourage elderly and disabled groups to use fixed-route or other transportation services.
 However, this metric begins the conversation of tracking accessible transportation in the Action Plans.

-30 High frequency transit stops are those with headway frequency of 15 minutes or fewer.
+&lt;sup>31 High frequency transit stops are those with headway frequency of 15 minutes or fewer.

-31 Paratransit programs are individualized transit services without fixed routes or timetables that supplement mass transit services.
+&lt;sup>32 Paratransit programs are individualized transit services without fixed routes or timetables that supplement mass transit services.